acoppes/acoppes/site/_drafts/lastyearrecap.markdown

 ### Hunter games

 My next mini game was Hunter Games.
-You play a hunter competing for your tribe and you have to hunt more creeps than the other hunters in order to save your tribe.
+You play a hunter competing for your tribe and you have to hunt more creeps than the other hunters in order to save your people.

 <div class="post-image">
     <img src="/images/jams_huntersgame-screenshot-01.gif" />
+    <span>Secret: You can't target other hunters directly but you can "accidentally" hit them when hunting critters and the hunter become hostile towards you, theoretically you can win by killing the other hunters.</span>
 </div>

 I wasn't looking for something new with this minigame, just wanted to complete a mini experience and have a game loop, even though it was pretty simple, but compared with the previous game which has no game loop at all.
 I was super happy with the result and this game became the core for other prototypes and mini experiences I did later.

 [Play the game](https://arielsan.itch.io/huntersgame)

-*Fun Fact: while writing this blogpost I though this game was released mid 2023 but when I checked out I released it around [Feb 13](https://twitter.com/arielsan/status/1625207607295188992), which means my memory is probably mixing up stuff.*
+*Interesting fact: while writing this blogpost I though this game was released mid 2023 but when I checked out I released it around [Feb 13](https://twitter.com/arielsan/status/1625207607295188992), which means my memory is probably mixing up stuff.*

 ### Super Dino Box

 At this point I was [working on an app for two of my friends and also teaching "Programación de Videojuegos" in Universidad ORT](2023/03/04/update-current-plan.html) but I also wanted to be focused 100% on games in the future.
-For that reason, I thought about having a lateral income related with games, maybe with mobile and/or web games.
+For that reason I thought about having a lateral income related with games, maybe with mobile and/or web games.

 A friend of mine was developing games for [Poki](https://poki.com/) at that time and recommended it, so I decided to see if I could publish something there, and since I had two other friends ([Matías Sniadower](https://www.artstation.com/mtthdower) and [Enzo Gaiero](https://twitter.com/playorbust)) who were also interested in experimenting this too, we decided to do something together.
 I was super excited since we were a more complete team: an artist, a game designer and a programmer, and if this worked we could do more stuff in the future.